Meet the Team

 Hi, I am Mark.
 I was born and live in West Huntspill.
 I’m the youngest of 13 siblings.
 I spent 10 years in the Army during the 70’s.
 My Church life started in the mid-80’s and I have been involved with Church services ever since.
 I take services occasionally at St Peter’s and All Saints, West Huntspill and All Saints, East Huntspill.

-Hi, I am Jon and I was appointed some 5 years ago as a Lay Worship Assistant.
+Hi I am Jon and I was appointed some 5 years ago as a Lay Worship Assistant and Parish Administrator for Mark.
 Along with my friend and colleague, Pat, I am involved in producing the first Sunday of the month Mark Morning Worship.
 As a retired teacher, I have enjoyed interacting with children.
 For some 20+ years I was Director of Mark`s Avalon Camps which gives a free holiday to 60+ disadvantaged children from Bristol.
 On retirement I became a Supply Teacher at Mark College for young people suffering from dyslexia.
 Planning and delivering the Morning Worship Service is helped by my background in teaching of some 30 years and Church attendance since childhood.

 Lay Pastoral Assistants